mneuroth/fuel-lang/README.md

 Compiler
 --------
-FUEL comes with a (experimental) compiler.
+FUEL comes with a compiler (experimental).

     >fuel -c test.fuel

 Documentation
 -------------
-For mor documentation of the FUEL language see:
+For more documentation of the FUEL language see:

     >fuel --doc